Re-examining Bogoliubov's theory of an interacting Bose gas: Introduction

-We now want to give the reader a quick overview of the contents of each one of the remaining eight Sections of this manuscript.
+We now want to give the reader a more detailed overview of the contents of each one of the remaining eight Sections of this article.
 In Sec. \ref{Sec:StandardBogoliubov}, we shall start by reviewing the standard Bogoliubov treatment of an interacting Bose gas.
-As is well-known, in this treatment the total number of bosons is not conserved, which leads to a number of unphysical features.
+As we mentioned above, after the BP is performed the total number of bosons is not conserved, which leads to a number of unphysical features.
 As an example, the average number of bosons $N_{\bf k}$ in the single-particle state of momentum ${\bf k}$ is found to diverge like $1/k$ as $k\to 0$, which does not of course make much sense for a system with a fixed number of bosons $N$.
-In Sec. \ref{Sec:Issues} we discuss this and other similar unphysical predictions of Bogoliubov's method, and their consequence on the evaluation of expectaion values of physical observables in the Bogoliubov ground state.
+In Sec. \ref{Sec:Issues} we discuss this and other similar unphysical predictions of Bogoliubov's method, and their consequence on the evaluation of expectation values of physical observables in the Bogoliubov ground state.
 To be able to formulate Bogoliubov's theory within a number-conserving framework and so get rid of the aforementioned unphysical features, in Sec. \ref{Sec:DerivationH_Bog} we proceed to derive a number-conserving version of Bogoliubov's Hamiltonian, which we show can be written as a sum of decoupled Hamiltonians $\hat{H}_{\bf k}$ for each momentum mode ${\bf k}$, $\hat{H} = \sum_{\bf k\neq 0}\hat{H}_{\bf k}$.
-Then, in order to substantiate the claim made above according to which each one of the single-mode Hamiltonians $\hat{H}_{\bf k}$ corresponding to a given momentum mode ${\bf k}$ is diagonalized independently in Bogoliubov's theory, in Sec. \ref{Sec:VariationalMethod} we present a detailed analysis of a variational, number-conserving approach to the single-mode Hamiltonian $\hat{H}_{\bf k}$, and show explicitly that the results obtained from the analysis of this single-mode Hamiltonian perfectly coincide with the results of Bogoliubov's method in the thermodynamic $N\to \infty$ limit.
-At this point, we will find it useful to try to assess the accuracy of the above variational analysis, which is why in Sec. \ref{Sec:ExactDiagOneMode} we perform an {\em exact} numerical diagonalization of the single-mode Hamiltonian $\hat{H}_{\bf k}$ studied in the preceding Section.
+Then, in order to substantiate the claim made above according to which each one of the single-mode Hamiltonians $\hat{H}_{\bf k}$ corresponding to a given momentum mode ${\bf k}$ is diagonalized independently in Bogoliubov's theory, in Sec. \ref{Sec:VariationalMethod} we present a detailed analysis of a variational, number-conserving approach to the single-mode Hamiltonian $\hat{H}_{\bf k}$, and show explicitly that the results obtained from the diagonalization of this single-mode Hamiltonian perfectly coincide with the results of Bogoliubov's method in the thermodynamic $N\to \infty$ limit.
+At this point, and in order to assess the accuracy of the above diagonalization of the single-mode Hamiltonian $\hat{H}_{\bf k}$, in Sec. \ref{Sec:ExactDiagOneMode} we perform an {\em exact} numerical diagonalization of this Hamiltonian.
 Our numerical results corroborate the variational approach of Sec. \ref{Sec:VariationalMethod}, which is found to be surprizingly accurate.
-The main conclusions of the analysis carried out in Secs. \ref{Sec:VariationalMethod} and \ref{Sec:ExactDiagOneMode} is that the treatment of the boson Hamiltonian carried out in Bogoliubov's theory amounts to diagonalizing each one of the Hamiltonians $\hat{H}_{\bf k}$ (representing the kinetic energy plus the interaction energy of bosons having a momentum $+{\bf k}$ or $-{\bf k}$ with the condensate) independently from the other momentum contributions $\hat{H}_{\bf k'(\neq k)}$.
-While this would be perfectly legitimate {\em if} the various Hilbert spaces used to diagonalize the Hamiltonians $\hat{H}_{\bf k}$ were disjoint, in our case all these Hilbert spaces have the ${\bf k}={\bf 0}$ state in common, and so the above decoupled diagonalization procedure, strictly speaking, is mathematically not valid.
+The main conclusion of the analysis carried out in Secs. \ref{Sec:VariationalMethod} and \ref{Sec:ExactDiagOneMode} is that the treatment of the truncated many-body Hamiltonian carried out in Bogoliubov's theory amounts to diagonalizing each one of the Hamiltonians $\hat{H}_{\bf k}$ (representing the kinetic energy plus the interaction energy of bosons having a momentum $+{\bf k}$ or $-{\bf k}$ with the condensate) independently from the other momentum contributions $\hat{H}_{\bf k'(\neq k)}$, and is in fact exceedingly good at predicting the ground state energy of each one of these single-mode Hamiltonian $\hat{H}_{\bf k}$ taken {\em separately}.
+While this would be perfectly legitimate {\em if} the various Hilbert spaces used to diagonalize the Hamiltonians $\hat{H}_{\bf k}$ were disjoint, in our case all these Hilbert spaces have the single-particle state with ${\bf k}={\bf 0}$ in common, and so the above decoupled diagonalization procedure, strictly speaking, is mathematically not valid.